sowens23/CS-F301/README.md

     ```

 2023-08-28
   Don't be an int x32 loser, use longs
   couple checks and inputs in the same line IE
     ret - Returns a value
+  RDI is your input variable